 - Explore the Soils of the Crofts

 Find out more from our citizen science page

 There is also a vibrant soil research community in Scotland.
-Soil scientists can be found in many of our universities (for example Aberdeen, Edinburgh and Stirling) as well as in a range of specialist research institutes (for example the James Hutton Institute and Scotland’s Rural College).
+There are soil scientists can in many of our universities (for example Aberdeen, Edinburgh and Stirling) as well as in a range of specialist research institutes (for example the James Hutton Institute and Scotland’s Rural College).

 Download Adobe Acrobat Reader